 The cybersecurity skills gap, its persistence, and its implications for the nation are well documented.
 The urgent question is: Why does this state of affairs exist?
 Normally, the market solves labor shortages through rising wages.
 Educational institutions respond by offering programs that lead toward careers in shortage areas.
 Students are drawn to and prepared for these careers.
 Over time, the market reaches a dynamic equilibrium where the supply of needed professionals adapts to and paces with demand.
 But this does not seem to be happening.
 If anything, the cybersecurity skills gap is growing both in terms of an insufficient number of new professionals and their level of skills.

-This one-day symposium will address the 'why' question and seek to identify solutions through keynote addresses and panel discussions.
-It will include the perspectives of senior leaders, policy makers, employers, faculty and students who will focus on how powerful new technologies might be used to boost the talent pipeline, slow the demand for cybersecurity professionals, and help the nation achieve a sustainable equilibrium.
+This one-day symposium addressed the 'why' question and identified solutions through keynote addresses and panel discussions.
+The program included the perspectives of senior leaders, policy makers, employers, faculty and students who focused on how powerful new technologies might be used to boost the talent pipeline, slow the demand for cybersecurity professionals, and help the nation achieve a sustainable equilibrium.

 ~ Education and workforce development as a fundamental pillar of cyber security